 TALKING TO THE POLICE

-Q: The police want me to answer a few questions.
+Q: The police asked me to come down to the station to answer a few questions.
 Should I go down to speak with them?

-NO. Whether you are arrested or are asked to voluntarily speak with police, you should never subject yourself to police questioning without speaking to an attorney first.
-If you are taken into custody or are asked to come down to the police station to give a statement, you should politely tell the officer: "I would like to speak with my attorney."
-If the police are investigating a juvenile delinquency incident (i.e. criminal charges) for your son or daughter, you should politely inform the police officer that you and your son/daughter wish to speak with an attorney.
+NO. Whether you are arrested or are asked to voluntarily speak with police, you should NEVER subject yourself to police questioning without legal counsel being present.
+If you are taken into custody or are asked to come down to the police station to give a statement, you should politely state the following:

 When police want to question you, they’re hoping you’ll be foolish enough to give them a statement or confession so they can solidify their case against you.
 Even if you are innocent, statements you provide to law enforcement can be “cherry-picked” for pieces that help them build a case against you.
 Regardless of whether or not you are innocent, you will NOT benefit in any way from trying to explain your actions to a police officer unless your situation is carefully vetted by a criminal defense attorney.